Joseph6241/Joseph6241.github.io/Writing.md

 <br>
 <br>

 The first section of a script I'm writing in my freetime.
-This script is not bound by any rubric, however my goal is to keep it within the realm of what is possible for a small production to create.
+This script beholden to any rubric, however my goal is to keep it within the realm of what is possible for a small local production.

 <div class = "pdf-wrapper">
     <iframe src="https://drive.google.com/file/d/1l44Q-GSrqYVMNrFMyACfN9XXLrpbUp3a/preview" width="640" height="480" allow="autoplay"></iframe>